Spatial Transfer Learning for Estimating PM2.5 in Data-poor Regions: Related Work

 \subsubsection{Estimating PM$_{2.5}$ via Transfer Learning}

-Prior studies have utilized transfer learning to estimate PM$_{2.5}$ using time-series forecasting models.
-These models learn from historical data of target sensors to forecast their future values.
-For example, Fong et al.~\cite{fong2020predicting} perform time-series forecasting where transfer learning models incorporate Recurrent Neural Networks (RNN).
-Similarly, Yao et al~\cite{yao2024multi} use a Variational auto-encoders (VAE) based transfer model for time-series forecasting using nearby sensors as source data, whereas Ma et al~\cite{ma2020air} use Long-Short Term Memory (LSTM) + (RNN) based transfer model for forecasting long-range PM$_{2.5}$ levels by training over short-range historical data.
-Yadav at al~\cite{yadav2022few} use low-cost sensors as source data to learn a temporal transfer model for ground sensors.
-However, our problem cannot be treated as a time-series forecasting problem as there are missing temporal points in the data, and temporal matching between two regions with varying meteorology would not be advantageous.
+Prior studies have utilized transfer learning for PM$_{2.5}$ estimation through time-series forecasting models, which learn from historical data of target sensors to forecast their future values.
+Fong et al.~\cite{fong2020predicting} incorporate Recurrent Neural Networks (RNN) in their temporal transfer learning model.
+Yao et al.~\cite{yao2024multi} employ Variational Auto-Encoders (VAE) using nearby sensors as source data, while Ma et al.~\cite{ma2020air} combine Long-Short Term Memory (LSTM) and RNN to forecast long-range PM$_{2.5}$ levels from short-range historical data.
+Yadav et al.~\cite{yadav2022few} leverage low-cost sensors as source data for temporal transfer learning for ground sensors.
+However, our problem is not suited for time-series forecasting due to missing temporal points and the lack of temporal matching between regions with varying meteorological conditions.